SpineModel/spinemodel.github.io/_posts/2015-10-08-CoachingNonSoftwareTeams.md

 ---
 layout: post
-title: Can this model be used to coach non-software teams? category : FAQ
+title: Can Spine be used to coach non-software teams? category : FAQ
 tagline: ""
 author: Kevin Trethewey